Tchoupinax/image-operator/README.md

 # image-operator

 Image Operator simplifies the process of synchronizing container images across registries and supports both one-time and scheduled tasks.
 Built around Skopeo, it offers Kubernetes-native orchestration for copying, managing, and monitoring images in your ecosystem.
+It can detect automatically missing image from your cluster and copy the required image on the fly fully automatically. 🚀

 ## Install with Helm Chart